History of Santa Monica, California: 1880s

-Business started springing up.
 The town's new business district was initially centered around the current Third Street Promenade.
 Early street names consisted of both numbers and the names of western states; however Utah eventually became Broadway and Oregon became Santa Monica Boulevard.

 By 1885, the town's first hotel, the Santa Monica Hotel, was constructed on Ocean Ave., between Colorado and Utah in 1885.
 The Hotel burned in 1887.
 The 125-room "Arcadia Hotel" opened on January 25, 1887.
 Named for Arcadia Bandini, it was one of the great hotels on the Pacific Coast of its era.
 The hotel was the site where Colonel Griffith J. Griffith shot his wife in 1903, which led to their divorce and his (short) imprisonment.

 The residents voted to incorporate November 30, 1886, and chose the first board of trustees.
 The original townsite was bounded by Montana Avenue on the north, 26th Street on the east, Colorado Avenue on the south, & the Pacific Ocean on the west.

 Senator Jones built a mansion, Miramar, and his wife Georgina planted a Moreton Bay Fig tree in its front yard in 1889.
 (The tree is now in the courtyard of the Fairmont Miramar Hotel and is the second-largest such tree in California, the largest being the tree in Santa Barbara.)

 1890s

-When the Southern Pacific Railroad arrived at Los Angeles, a controversy erupted over where to locate the seaport.
+When the Southern Pacific Railroad arrived at Los Angeles, a dispute erupted over where to locate the seaport.
 The SP preferred Santa Monica, while others advocated for San Pedro Bay.
 The Long Wharf was built in 1893 at the north end of Santa Monica to accommodate large ships and was dubbed Port Los Angeles.
 At the time it was constructed, it was the longest pier in the world at 4700 feet, and accommodated a train.
 The plan did not last: San Pedro Bay, now known as the Port of Los Angeles, was selected by the United States Congress in 1897.
 Still, the Long Wharf acted as the major port of call for Los Angeles until 1903.
 Though the final decision disappointed Jones and other property owners, the selection allowed Santa Monica to maintain its scenic charm.
 The rail line down to Santa Monica Canyon was sold to the Pacific Electric Railway, and was in use from 1891 to 1933.

 Meanwhile, Abbot Kinney acquired deed to the coastal strip previously purchased by W.D.
 Vawter and named the area Ocean Park in 1895.
 It became his first amusement park and residential project.
 A race track and golf course were built on the Ocean Park Casino.
 After a falling out with his partners he focused on the south end of the property, which he made into Venice of America.